|Nutritional Guidelines (per serving)|

 - 2 teaspoons brown sugar (or more to taste)

-- 1 teaspoons shrimp paste OR 1 extra tsp. fish sauce
+- 1 teaspoon shrimp paste OR 1 extra teaspoon of fish sauce

-- 1 fresh red chili, minced, OR 1/2 teaspoons cayenne OR dried crushed chili OR 1-2 tsp. chili sauce
+- 1 fresh red chili, minced, OR 1/2 teaspoon cayenne OR dried crushed chili OR 1 to 2 teaspoons of chili sauce

 - Other Ingredients:

-- 3 to 4 fillets or steaks or fish, any type (we used salmon)
+- 3 to 4 fillets or steaks of fish, any type (we used salmon)

 - 2 to 3 kaffir lime leaves left whole OR 2 to 3 bay leaves